ITSC-1401-50 - Intro to Computers

 |Course Description||Overview of computer information systems.
 Introduces computer hardware, software, procedures, and human resources.|

-The instructor reserves the right to drop any student missing more than ONE week of class.
+• The instructor reserves the right to drop any student missing more than two weeks of class (6 MWF classes, 4 TR classes).

-Assignments are due as assigned by the instructor; student assignment coming in late will be assessed a penalty.
+• Assignments are due at the beginning of each class; student assignment coming in late will be assessed a penalty, even if the student arrives to class late and turns in work.

 |Determination of Final Grade||Assignments/ Quizzes 40%, Exams 60%|